Skip to Main Content

 What are typical production timelines in Austria?

+Here is the breakdown.
 Austrian production timelines depend on scale and location complexity.
-A standard feature typically requires 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-4 weeks of wrap.
-Alpine shoots in Tyrol or Salzburg need additional lead time for weather contingencies and mountain access logistics.
+A standard feature mostly needs 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-4 weeks of wrap.
+Alpine shoots in Tyrol or Salzburg need extra lead time for weather spares and mountain access logistics.
 Heritage site permits through the Bundesdenkmalamt should be requested well in advance.

 How do production managers navigate Austrian film incentives?

-A skilled Austrian production manager helps structure budgets to qualify for the ÖFI Incentive, which provides up to 35% back on qualifying expenditure.
-They coordinate with the Austrian Film Institute, manage qualifying spend documentation, and navigate regional funding from bodies like the Vienna Film Fund and Salzburg regional incentives to stack benefits for your production.
+Here is what that looks like on the ground.
+A skilled Austrian production manager helps structure budgets to qualify for the ÖFI Incentive.
+This gives up to 35% back on qualifying expenditure.
+They set up with the Austrian Film Institute, manage qualifying spend records, and handle regional funding from bodies like the Vienna Film Fund and Salzburg regional incentives to stack gains for your production.

 What do crew rates look like in Austria?

+Here is how the picture comes together.
 Austrian crew rates are quoted in euros and follow industry collective agreements.
-Rates are competitive with other Central European markets and vary by role, experience, and location.
+Rates are competitive with other Central European markets and differ by role, experience, and location.
 Weekend and holiday premiums apply under Austrian labour law.
 A production manager with local experience helps budget accurately and negotiate competitive crew deals.

 How do you match a production manager to my production?